Damien Winter Middle School and Novice Invitational

 Top Level

-**Unless you're working on prefs, this is all you need to know about me before the round.
+This is all you need to know about me before the round.
+If doing prefs, probably look at everything else.

 Get good speaks by being yourself.
 Be funny if you're funny, stoic if you're stoic, I don't really have a preference.